4Rs in Tompkins County

-- Wash a cloth towel or dishes to use them over and over instead of buying disposable
+- Wash a cloth towel or dishes to use them over and over again instead of buying disposable.

 At its basic form, to recycle means to change the original form of a waste material to create a new product.
 For instance, an old soda bottle may be collected and processed into new polar fleece; an empty aluminum can might be melted down and made into a new one; or used tires might be processed into a rubber floor mat.

 When it comes to recycling, you’ll notice that we don’t just talk about curbside single stream recycling anymore.
 Recycling is much bigger than this.
 You can now bring many additional items to the Recycling and Solid Waste Center.
 Food scraps recycling, a form of composting, is also expanding locally, with drop spots around the county.

 - Set paper and containers at the curbside for recycling collection.

 - Take grocery bags back to the retailer.

 - Bring additional items, like food scraps, electronics, scrap metal, fluorescent tubes, and fire extinguishers to the Recycling and Solid Waste Center.

 - Compost fruit and vegetable peels in a backyard bin or at a drop spot.